jonathancone/indo/README.md

 Pipeline Persistence
 ====================
+Java.
+SQL.
+Performance.

-Pipeline Persistence is a next generation API designed to replace Hibernate/JPA and other heavy-weight tools that require complex setup and place unreasonable demands on the developer using the API.
+Pipeline Persistence is a lightweight API designed to combat the complexity introduced by heavy ORM tools like Hibernate and JPA which unreasonable demands on the developer during setup, development and maintenance.

-Pipeline started by looking at the problem of persistence in Java completely from scratch and stealing only the very best ideas from existing persistence frameworks while adding our own simple idioms.
+Pipeline was crafted by looking at the problem of persistence in Java completely from scratch and scavaging only the very best ideas from existing projects while adding our own simple idioms, the core of which are these:

+1. Write programs that do one thing and do it well, also known as the Unix Philosophy.
+This means a set of small, easy to use tools that developers can combine to get the features they want without drowning in a framework.
+2. Rather than telling Java what SQL to build, let SQL do the talking and tell Java what to build.

+By Example

 The 3 guiding principles:

-1. No black magic
+1. Just Java and SQL, no magic
-2. Easy to test
+2. Simple to test
-3. Reads like a book

-The API is written in a manner that makes it easy to retrofit crusty JDBC and Hibernate applications with quality, testable code.
+3. Simple to maintain